Batzi1337/DDRaceTemplateEditor/README.md

 go-ddrtemplateeditor -item hammer,sword -src template1.png -dst template2.png -out output.png
 ```

 The `-item` parameter defines, which items will be extracted from the source template (`src`) and pasted into the destination template (`-dst`).
-The result of the exchange will be saved at the location defined with the `-out` parameter.
+The result of the exchange will be saved as the file defined with the `-out` parameter.

 To list all available items, just use `./go-ddrtemplateeditor -h`.